yongzhiqu/FRF-Learning-with-Few-Shot-Multivariate-Regression/README.md

 # FRF-Learning-with-Few-Shot-Multivariate-Regression

-This repository contains the code for the paper "Run-time Cutting Force Estimation Based on Learned Nonlinear Frequency Response Function ", to be appeared on Journal of Manufacturing Science and Engineering, 2022.
+This repository contains the code for the paper "Run-time Cutting Force Estimation Based on Learned Nonlinear Frequency Response Function ", to appear on Journal of Manufacturing Science and Engineering, 2022.
 Codes are developed based on https://github.com/fewshotreg/Few-Shot-Regression

 Model Explanation:
 Model should be executed in the command window in an environment with TensorFlow version 1 installed.
 All files should be in the same folder when running the code.